110. FDA Research Involving Investigational Drugs

 In presenting the protocol to the IRB, the Primary Reviewer addresses the additional FDA regulatory requirements for research involving investigational drugs.

-NOTE: This policy addresses only those FDA regulations that are relevant to PIs and IRB review of research conducted under an IND application.
+NOTE: This policy addresses only those FDA regulations that are relevant to Principal Investigators (PIs) and IRB review of research conducted under an IND application.
 It is not a comprehensive review of IND regulations.
-Individuals requiring additional information are encouraged to review §312 Subpart B; §312 Subpart C; FDA Guidance for Clinical Investigators, Sponsors, and IRBs: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND; or contact the Research Integrity Office.
+Individuals requiring additional information are encouraged to review §312 Subpart B; §312 Subpart C; FDA Guidance for Clinical Investigators, Sponsors, and IRBs: Investigational New Drug Applications (INDs) - Determining Whether Human Research Studies Can Be Conducted Without an IND; or contact Research Integrity.

 IND Applicability and Requirements